o7q/KineticDamage/README.md

 knockback-multiplier-x=1.0
 knockback-multiplier-y=1.0
 knockback-multiplier-z=1.0

 # Action multipliers
 # Scales damage and knockback depending on the attacker's action
 action-sprinting-multiplier=1.5
 action-swimming-multiplier=0.75
 action-sneaking-multiplier=0.5
 action-crawling-multiplier=0.25

+# Should the entity's velocity by completely overwritten by the new calculated velocity?
+# By default, the new calculated velocity is added to the entities original velocity, this is much more realistic
+# If enabled, all original entity velocity will be ignored and overwritten by the new calculated velocity
+entity-ignore-original-velocity=false

 # Use player fall distance for damage
 # The farther the player falls the more damage they will do
 # Also, this damage will be added on top of the damage already done by the player's velocity